 That angel was, indeed, Lucifer, or Satan as he is now more commonly known, and he and the legions of Hell he commands are represented by the element of… well, guess.

 Fire is the element of power and desire, fitting for a despotic fallen angel who wants to take over all of Creation and turn all mortal souls into his slaves.
 But not all demons share this goal.
-Indeed, as Ariel and Ronan will soon discover, there some demons who would much rather leave Hell’s bounds and return to their Heavenly Father’s side.
+Indeed, as Ariel and Ronan will soon discover, there are some demons who would much rather leave Hell’s bounds and return to their Heavenly Father’s side.

 Finally, there are the magical races of the Earth, which tend to be divided into two groups.
 First are the Half-Fallen Angels, made up of several legions who abandoned Satan’s army before they were sent to Hell and ended up settling on Earth instead.
-God granted them stewardship over the universe, and they would eventually evolve into the Watchers, the pagan gods, and the fay (i.e., fairies, elves, dwarves, household spirits, etc.)
+God granted them stewardship over the planet, and they would eventually evolve into the Watchers/Grigori, the pagan gods, and the fay (i.e., fairies, elves, dwarves, household spirits, etc.)

 The second is the elemental spirits formed out of the magical energies already present in the Earth when it was created.
 These include undines (spirits of water, also known as nymphs), gnomes (spirits of the earth), sylphs (spirits of air), and dragons (spirits of fire) (Giants, while also spirits of the Earth, tend to be classified apart from elemental spirits due to their immense magical powers).
 Together they represent earth, the element of substance and strength.
 They are steadfast protectors of the Earth and all its inhabitants, human and otherwise, facing the future and their adversaries with ironclad resolve.